 Current Adjunct Professor for Executive Business Graduate courses at the University of Central Florida (UCF), Orlando, Florida, USA.

 Awarded PhD in Business Administration in 2011 from UCF with a concentration in Marketing Strategy.

 - Entrepreneurial Experience

-Managing director and founder of highly successful real-estate investment holding company since 2003.
+Managing director and founder of real-estate investment holding company since 2003.

 - Corporate Experience

 13 years of domestic and international corporate experience with AT&T in sales, marketing, production, finance, and international development.

 - Academic Research

 Multiple peer-reviewed publications, publication-reviewer experience, and active research pipeline in marketing strategy, innovation, sales force, and luxury products.

 - Teaching Experience

 Substantial University-level teaching experience at the graduate and undergraduate level with consistently superior student evaluations since 2005.

 - Other Information

 I am a United States citizen.
 Native English speaker, fluent in Spanish, basic Italian.

 Current Academic Position: